ignaciosalia/learningtracker/README.md

 ## SASS And the case I have to learnd more
 20-02-2021
 Today I finish frecodecamp SASS introduction an I think I need to practice more with it so I can see how usefull it is, by the moment I don't know how I'm gonna work with it or in what cases I'm gonna use it, feels like for the moment kind of "meh"

+## React
+21-02-2021
+Starting to learn React I'm excited about this library SASS I found to make it work in real life outside tutorial some configuration is require, the happends with JQuery I have already start playing with this and is fun